Hello Fellow Codenewbies 👋,

 I am a combination of both, but more to the audio-visual side.
 I can absorb more information through watching and coding along with tutorials.

-In this post, I will share some resources that I recommend in learning to code.
+In this post, I will share some recommended resources for learning to code.
 Specifically in learning front-end development.

 So here they are in no particular order.

 PS: Click on the link to get you to the website.

 📺 Watch And Learn

 Udemy is a paid online learning platform.
 It often gives deals to buy a course starting from USD 9.99.

 You can get a refund within 30 days of purchasing if the course doesn't suit you.